Free Educator Workshop January 4th

 And grassroots support from members of our community.
 Thank you!

 FWAAMFest and African American Dance Caller Pathways are programs of the nonprofit Decolonizing the Music Room.
-All donations are tax-deductible to the fullest exten of the law.
+All donations are tax-deductible to the fullest extent of the law.